 - Should Your Kids Get Global Entry?

 - How to Get Global Entry For Your Children

 - Getting Global Entry for a Child: FAQs

 What is Global Entry?

 Let's start with the basics.
 Global Entry is a trusted traveler program that allows you to get through U.S. immigration and customs quickly.
 It also includes a TSA PreCheck benefit that gets you into a designated lane for security.
 It's a genuine two-birds, one-stone program.

 Once your membership in the program is approved, it will be good for five years.
 You'll be able to renew your Global Entry membership starting one year from your expiration date.

-It's also more expensive, costing $100 (though that may soon increase to $120) versus TSA PreCheck which costs $85 (and is also good for five years).
+It's also more expensive, costing $100 (though that may soon increase to $120) versus TSA PreCheck, which costs $78 after a recent price cut (and is also good for five years).

 Should Your Kids Get Global Entry?